directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson43.md

 I’m particularly worried about the guy in the middle, wearing a red shirt and beige knee-length shorts, who’s trying to cross in flip-flops. <br/>
 While the whole group is dressed casually, flip-flops are especially risky because they can easily slip off the log, causing him to fall into the creek.<br/>
 <br/>
-Behind him is a blonde woman in a striped sleeveless top and denim overalls.<br/>
+Behind him is a blonde woman in a striped sleeveless top and dungarees shorts.<br/>
 At the back is a man with stubble, wearing a plaid shirt and knee-length jeans. <br/>
 <br/>
 Hiking is fun, but overconfidence can be dangerous. <br/>